 Chapter 6.
-Overview of the Enhanced Remote Mirroring option
+Overview of the Enhanced Remote Mirroring Option

-This chapter introduces the basic concepts of the Enhanced Remote Mirroring option, describes what a remote mirror is, how information is replicated between storage subsystems, the software and hardware required, and the preferred system configurations.
+This chapter introduces the basic concepts of the Enhanced Remote Mirroring Option, describes what a remote mirror is, how information is replicated between storage subsystems, the software and hardware required, and the preferred system configurations.

 Note: Enhanced Remote Mirroring, Remote Mirror, and Remote Mirroring are used interchangeably throughout this document, the online client, and online help system to refer to remote mirroring functionality.
+Although these terms are used interchangeably, this usage does not mean that their functionality is identical.

-Basic concepts of the Enhanced Remote Mirroring option
+Basic concepts of the Enhanced Remote Mirroring Option

 The Remote Mirror Option is a premium feature that comes with the IBM DS4000 Storage Manager software and is enabled by purchasing a premium feature key.
-The Remote Mirror option is used for online, real-time replication of data between storage subsystems over a remote distance.
-In the event of a disaster or unrecoverable error at one storage subsystem, the remote mirror option enables you to promote a second storage subsystem to take over responsibility for normal I/O operations.
-The Enhanced Remote Mirroring provides an enhancement of the existing 10 km maximum distance synchronous remote mirror option.
+The Remote Mirror Option is used for online, real-time replication of data between storage subsystems over a remote distance.
+In the event of a disaster or unrecoverable error at one storage subsystem, the Remote Mirror Option enables you to promote a second storage subsystem to take over responsibility for normal I/O operations.